ledeprogram/courses/platforms/README.md

 Julie Steele guest lectures: How Tools Inform Our Design

+Josh talks using Bokeh to make your pictures prettier.

 ***Reading:***

 1. ["The Default Choice, So Hard to Resist"](http://www.nytimes.com/2011/10/16/technology/default-choices-are-hard-to-resist-online-or-not.html) by Steve Lohr.
 The New York Times: October 15, 2011.